 - Give your child a new doll so he or she can practice caring for a "baby" too.

 - Make arrangements for your child's care while you are in hospital.
 Discuss these arrangements with your child well before the baby's due date.
+Let them know who will be caring for them while you are in the hospital.

 - Prepare the baby's bedroom or sleeping area well in advance, so your child can adjust.